-Over the last 40 years, since launching the first Energy Research Programme in 1977, the Federal Government has invested around 12 billion euros to fund over 17,300 projects in the field of non-nuclear energy research.
+Since the launch of the 1st Energy Research Programme in 1977, the Federal Government has invested around €12 billion to fund over 17,300 non-nuclear energy research projects.

 The Federal Government also funds the research and development of forward-looking energy technologies in areas outside its Energy Research Programme.
 These are projects in other programmes where the energy policy aspects are not the main focus, such as aviation research and the promotion of technology for small and medium-sized businesses.

 The advisory service is the first point of contact for all matters related to the funding of research and innovation.
 It informs potential applicants about funding programmes and contact points and about the latest funding initiatives.
 Its services include a support service for companies to guide them through the system, tailored particularly to the needs of small and medium-sized companies.

 2018 Federal Report on Energy Research: transparency for the Federal Government’s funding policy

 The report is published every year and serves to give an extensive overview over the Federal Government's research promotion policy in the field of energy.
 Progress made and current trends in the field of research promotion are presented in the report in a transparent manner.
 This report also includes the latest figures from the European Research Framework Programme and data about energy research activities supported by the Länder.
 The figures on project funding contained in the Federal Report on Energy Research are also made transparent by .